Gerrproger/Jolly/README.md

 - or via Bower: `bower install jolly-carousel`

 ### HTML
 You just need any element in which the carousel would be installed.
-You can use `data-` attibutes, find more under [data attributes](#data-attributes).
+You can use `data-` attributes, find more under [data attributes](#data-attributes).
 ```html
 <div id="myJolly"></div>
 ```

 ### CSS
-Include the `jolly.min.css` stylsheet into your `<head>`.
+Include the `jolly.min.css` stylesheet into your `<head>`.
 Of course you can then overwrite styles to fit your needs.
 ```html
 <link rel="stylesheet" href="path/to/jolly.min.css">
 ```